BW Home

 Wednesday - Sunday, February 25- March 1, at 7:30pm

 After a semester of bold creation and preparation, this spring unveils a one-of-a-kind theatrical experiment.
-Devised entirely by the ensemble, this innovative production blends live performance, improvisation, and cutting-edge technology — streamed through Twitch and powered by audience choices.
+Devised entirely by the ensemble, this innovative production blends live performance, improvisation, and cutting-edge technology — streamed through YouTubeLive and powered by audience choices.
 Every night, the story will twist and turn in new directions, shaped in real time by you.
 No two performances will ever be the same.
 Get ready for a dynamic, unpredictable, and entirely original experience.

 Get Tickets